Nürburgring: Brünnchen ("Small Well")

 A favourite spectator vantage point, the Brünnchen section is composed of two right-hand corners and a very short straight.
 The first corner goes sharply downhill and the next, after the very short downhill straight, goes uphill slightly.
 This is a section of the track where on public days, accidents happen particularly at the blind uphill right-hand corner.
 Like almost every corner at the Nürburgring, both right-handers are blind.
 The short straight used to have a steep and sudden drop-off that caused cars to take off and a bridge that went over a pathway; these were taken out and smoothed over when the circuit was rebuilt in 1970 and 1971.
+The uphill right-hand corner is often referred to as "Youtube corner", because of the large number of videos featuring a perspective of that corner.

 Pflanzgarten ("Planting Garden") and Stefan Bellof S ("Stefan Bellof Esses")

 The Pflanzgarten, which is soon after the Brünnchen, is one of the fastest, trickiest and most difficult sections of the Nürburgring.
 It is full of jumps, including two huge ones, one of which is called Sprunghügel (Jump Hill).
 This very complex section is unique in that it is made up of two different sections; getting the entire Pflanzgarten right is crucial to a good lap time around the Nürburgring.
 This section was the scene of Briton Peter Collins's fatal accident during the 1958 German Grand Prix, and the scene of a number of career-ending accidents in Formula One in the 1970s —Britons Mike Hailwood and Ian Ashley were two victims of the Pflanzgarten.

 Pflanzgarten 1 is made up of a slightly banked, downhill left-hander which then suddenly switches back left, then right.
 Then immediately, giving the driver nearly no time to react (knowledge of this section is key) the road drops away twice: the first jump is only slight, then right after (somewhat like a staircase) the road drops away very sharply which usually causes almost all cars to go airborne at this jump; the drop is so sudden.
 Then, immediately after the road levels out very shortly after the jump and the car touches the ground again, the road immediately and suddenly goes right very quickly and then right again; this is what makes up the end of the first Pflanzgarten- a very fast multiple apex sequence of right-hand corners.